Write an article abstract

 - Originality/value: This is your opportunity to provide readers with an analysis of the value of your results.
 It’s a good idea to ask colleagues whether your analysis is balanced and fair and again, it’s important not to exaggerate.
 You can also conjecture what future research steps could be.

-The following three items should be included, if relevant to your paper:
+The following three items should be included, if relevant to your paper or required by the journal you are submitting to:

 - Research limitations/implications